raznikk/mddoc/README.md

 MDDOC
 =====

-*NOTE:* This project both a proof of concept and a work in progress.
-It's current incarnation is by no means final.
-I intend to generate a parser with a more robust language, similar to javadoc.

 This project generates documentation from within an ansible role in markdown format.
 This project was created because I was tired of trying to generate documentation for complicated Ansible roles.
 It is an incredibly basic parser with a slightly less simple Makefile that generates the README for a project.

 Feel free to use this in any project you have.